Ken-vera/VeloCore/README.md

 ## Contributing

-Pull requests and Push requests only for Phoenix Development Team.
+Pull requests and Push requests only for Crazy Network Development Team.
 Please make sure to update and tests.